shaiabit/NOW/NOW/README.md

 This directory is the directory that contains all NOW assets, set up to mirror the operating NOW server.

-If you are cloning NOW, tou can delete this readme file, or just re-arrange things in this game-directory to suit your own sense of organisation (the only exception is the directory structure of the server/ directory, which Evennia expects).
+If you are cloning NOW, you can delete this readme file, or just re-arrange things in this game-directory to suit your own sense of organisation (the only exception is the directory structure of the server/ directory, which Evennia expects).
 If you change the structure